kuqquk/RPI-GADGET-4/Install GADGET-4 on Bridges-2.md

    `GSL_INCL` and `GSL_LIBS` are `include` and `lib` directories inside where you installed gsl (the path after `--prefix=` in step 2.2).
 You should change this to your own path.

-   All other libraries path I found in bridges2 should be valid for you too, just copy and past to your `Makefile`
+   All other libraries path I found in bridges2 should be valid for you too, just copy and paste to your `Makefile`